coinso/coinso-local-business-customizer/README.md

 ## How to use Parameters in shortcode?

-add the shortcode to the required city page and add the parameters inside the shortcode:
+add the shortcode to the required city page and add the parameters inside the shortcode:<br/>
-[schema brans="New Brand Name" street="new street"]
+[schema brand="New Brand Name" street="new street"]
 Save and review schema on [Google Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/)